-HIV testing among key populations (A–D)
+HIV testing and status awareness among key populations (A-D)

 Export Indicator

-This indicator is divided into four subindicators:
+This indicator is divided into four sub-indicators:

 A. HIV testing among sex workers.